The Time Tunnel Museum is under the radar for many visitors who go up to Cameron Highlands! Even though it’s been around for more than a decade!

 The museum is housed in a warehouse next to the strawberry farm.

 It doesn’t cost much to enter the museum so you can bring your whole family!
-There is no time limit!
+There is no time limit to how long you can stay either!

 For the price, it’s worth having a look!